 The symbol of the raven with a pearl in its mouth was carefully chosen by the family.
 The raven suggests the rawness of the landscape (as well as the ravens that flock near the vineyard) and the pearl represents the refinement of what can be crafted from the rugged landscape.

 The wine is selectively found in restaurants in Napa, San Francisco and Los Angeles.
 Two local retail outlets carry the wine including Calistoga Wine Stop in Calistoga and V Cellars in Yountville.
-The wine is also selectively distributed in Florida, and they have plans to distribute to Texas and New York and Internationally to Japan.
+The wine is also selectively distributed in Florida, and they have plans to distribute to Texas and New York and internationally to Japan.

+Perliss Estate offers three allocation membership levels including Hydra, Crater and Corvust.
 For a unique opportunity to try limited production premium wines from this boutique producer (who is still young and under the radar), join their mailing list here: www.perlissvineyards.com

 Leave a Reply